 4. Low Barrier to Entry

-Example: Freelance graphic design or virtual assistant services that only need a laptop and an internet connection.
+Example: Freelance graphic design or virtual assistant services that only need a laptop and internet connection.

 5. Potential for Profitability

-Your business needs to make money to survive.
-Conduct research to estimate potential sales and associated costs.
-Find a way to achieve steady profit.
+Your business idea must generate revenue to survive.
+Conduct research to estimate potential sales and costs, and ensure the model can deliver steady profit.

 6. Sustainable and Future-Proof

-Choose industries and ideas that match growing trends.
-Consider their environmental and social effects..
+Choose industries and ideas aligned with growing trends and future demand.
+Consider environmental and social impact to ensure longevity.

 Example: A zero-waste grocery delivery service, capitalising on eco-conscious consumer behaviour.